Vtechcom/hydra-sdk-technical-reports/Hydra_SDK_Architecture_Overview.md

-# HydraWallet SDK – Architecture Overview
+# Hydra SDK – Architecture Overview

 ## 1. Introduction
-The HydraWallet SDK is designed as a modular, high-performance toolkit for interacting with the Cardano blockchain, optimized for both browser and server environments.
+The Hydra SDK is designed as a modular, high-performance toolkit for interacting with the Cardano blockchain, optimized for both browser and server environments.
 The SDK provides developers with APIs, utilities, and WASM-based components for secure and efficient blockchain operations, removing heavy dependencies on NodeJS polyfills.

 ---